This article is an update to the review of just the Love part of the album.

 08. End of the Earth

-‘End of the Earth’, co-written with Jospeh Janiak and James Flannigan and produced by Flannigan, is the most ominous sounding track of Love, but at the same time has a loving message.
+‘End of the Earth’, co-written with Jospeh Janiak and James Flannigan and produced by Flannigan, is the most ominous sounding track of the Love side, but at the same time has a loving message.
 “I’ll give my love, I don’t care if it hurts, ’cause I’ll love you ’till the end of the earth”, she sings over thunderous drums and deep synths.
 The climax in the last minute is a spectacular way to end this side of the double album, as it is the most adventurous moment production wise.
-If this is the direction the Fear part will follow, we have a lot to be excited about!

-On Love, Marina shows herself to be more happy and carefree then ever, which causes her tunes to be generally slightly more basic and at the same time contemporary sounding.
+On Love + Fear, Marina shows herself to be more mature and carefree than ever before, which causes her tunes to be generally slightly more basic and at the same time contemporary sounding.
 Although this might not be the best work of her career, the melodies are still very much on point on most of the songs and the productions are lush!
 While she delivers the bops in the first half, the more mature and deep lyrics follow in the second.
 A well balanced record that sure was worth the wait!